 The Pipeline Safety Update provides the actions taken by USDOT, the states, communities and pipeline operators.

 Hazardous liquid and natural gas pipelines are constructed out of a variety of materials.
 Cross country pipelines, which typically operate with higher pressures, are manufactured from steel plates in short 40-ft sections, called “joints”.
 Welders connect the joints end to end to create long lengths of pipeline.
 Steel pipelines come in a variety of longitudinal seams, including a spiral weld or straight, and some have no seam at all (seamless pipe).

-To better serve you and in an effort to consolidate information, the Pipeline and Hazardous Materials Safety Administration (PHMSA) is phasing out the Pipeline Safety Awareness website in May 2015.
-The content from this website will be available on the PHMSA website.
-We apologize for any inconvenience to you during this transition period.
-If you have questions or feedback, please contact PHMSA.Pipelinesafety@dot.gov.
+To better serve you and in an effort to consolidate information, the Pipeline and Hazardous Materials Safety Administration (PHMSA) is phasing out the Pipeline Safety Awareness website on July 31, 2015.
+The content from this website has been transitioned to the PHMSA website.
+Links to the most frequently visited webpages from the Pipeline Safety Awareness website are listed below; we encourage you to bookmark these new locations.
+If you have any questions or feedback, please contact the Office of Pipeline Safety at 202-366-4595 or by email at PHMSA.Pipelinesafety@dot.gov.

 * * *